 DevOps assumes testing as much as possible in every development stage.
 Automated tests allow risk assessment of the process at hand and give valuable feedback.

 DevOps teams practice small but frequent releases for upgrading software.
-This requires constant performance tracking that is aimed to prevent downtime and availability issues during code release.
+This requires constant performance tracking that is aimed at preventing downtime and availability issues during code release.

 Sharing feedback and fostering collaboration are essential goals of DevOps.
-Proactively communication and constant feedback maintain the efficient DevOps pipeline.
+Proactive communication and constant feedback maintain the efficient DevOps pipeline.

 Agile is governed by the Agile Manifesto, which defines 12 principles.
 But the core values are the following: